All our dressers are custom-designed and handmade in Scotland.

 We’re the polar opposite of a factory operation.
 Our handmade dressers are designed and built in a small workshop near Gifford in a beautiful part of Scotland.
 If you’re picturing workbenches, sawdust, finely-honed hand planes and chisels, powerful saws, and a dog sleeping by the stove then you’re spot on.
 You’re welcome to come and visit.
 It’s part of our ethos: personal service and real connection with each customer, so feel free.
 Give us a call now and arrange a visit.

 Our approach is simple — to use the best of everything.
-We use the best of traditional and modern woodworking techniques (thanks to time well spent studying at the Chippendale International School of Furniture).
+We use the best of traditional and modern woodworking techniques.

 The Finest Tools, the Best Materials